keysmet/keysmet-doc/api.md

 ### **`addListener(listener: table)`**

-Register a table which keys are function callbacks.
+Registers a table which keys are function callbacks.
 This is useful to listen to key events or receive updates temporarily.
+All top-level events are supported as keys of the listener table.

 ```lua
 addListener({